chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 These implementation limits are especially important when Kerberos integrity or privacy is in use {{!RFC7861}}.
-GSS services increase the size of credential material in RPC headers, potentially requiring the use of a Long message, which increases the complexity of chunk lists independent of the particular NFS version 4 COMPOUND being conveyed.
+GSS services increase the size of credential material in RPC headers, potentially requiring the use of a Special Payload message, which increases the complexity of chunk lists independent of the particular NFS version 4 COMPOUND being conveyed.

 In the absence of an explicit transport property exchange that alters these limits, NFS version 4 clients SHOULD follow the prescriptions